jddixon/xlreg_c/ghpDoc/index.md

 much faster block cipher key used during the rest of the communications session.

-Each xlReg cluster member also has at least one IP address used for intra-cluster communications, for communications between members.
+Each xlReg cluster member has at least one IP address used for intra-cluster communications, for communications between members.
 In some clusters each member will also have a second IP address used for communications with cluster clients.

 The xlReg server itself, its clients, and so the cluster members all are or behave like